 *rate exclusive of expenses

 The road trip is one of the best options for the serious angler.
 It is designed to maximise the quality of your fishing experience through flexibility.
-There is a three day minimum required to book this option.
+There is a two day minimum required to book this option.
 You will be picked up from your accommodation or the airport at a pre arranged time and head off to enjoy your first day of fishing.
-Each day you will go where the fishing is best based on current conditions.
+Each day you will go where the fishing is best, based on current conditions.
 This will also determine where you will stay for the evening.
-Accommodation can vary from hotels, backpackers and pubs to campground cabins.
+Accommodation can vary from hotels, backpackers and pubs to campground cabins, cottages or an Airbnb.
 We will have dinner and breakfast at a local restaurant, café or pub or cater to ourselves.
 You will be responsible for all accommodation and dining expenses for yourself and your guide.
 There will be an additional fee of $155 per night for a single and $195 for a double if food and drink is provided by your guide.
 Lunches are included in the day rate.
 This option is easily coupled with a road trip camp out or a backcountry walk in.

 Road trip campout-